 Retinitis pigmentosa is relatively rare.
 It affects 50,000 to 100,000 people in the United States.
 Worldwide, approximately 1.5 million people are afflicted.

 Retinitis pigmentosa is caused by a genetic defect.
 Patterns may be of three types:

-- Autosomal dominant inheritance—The patient has one gene for retinitis pigmentosa paired with one normal gene and has a 50% chance of passing the disease to their child, even if their partner is unaffected.
+- Autosomal dominant inheritance—The patient has one gene for retinitis pigmentosa paired with one normal gene and has a 50 percent chance of passing the disease to their child, even if their partner is unaffected.

 - Autosomal recessive inheritance—There may not be a known family history of the disorder.
 Both parents have normal retinas and carry a defective gene.
-There is a 25% chance that their child will be afflicted.
+There is a 25 percent chance that their child will be afflicted.

 - X-linked inheritance—Only men develop the disease, but women can carry the gene and may develop a mild form of the disorder.

 Ocular signs start with the breakdown of rod cells.
 Rods are present both within and outside the macula (center of the retina).
 The peripheral retina, responsible for side vision and vision in low light conditions, is predominantly rods.

 Symptoms of RP usually manifest between the ages of 10 and 30.
 At first, there is a decrease in night vision and the inability to see in dimly lit places such as movie theaters.
 The progressive loss of peripheral sight leads to what is called tunnel vision.